 Generating economic value from capital contribution to the economy through generation of products and services, servicing of capital, payment of wages, taxes, and community investment.
 Ensuring that PETRONAS is responsible and transparent in tax practices, governed by applicable local or regional tax regulations.

-The long-term success of our business goes handin-hand with the prosperity of the markets and communities in which we operate.
-Our ultimate goal is to drive economic development that benefits all segments of society.
+our business goes handin-hand with the we operate.
+Our ultimate all segments of society.